 It’s six o’clock in the morning.
-You’re standing on a dock in Oslob, a small fishing village in the Philippines.
+You’re standing on a dock of a small fishing village in the Philippines.
 The man in charge goes over the rules.
 No touching.
 No riding.
 No flash photography.
 No sunscreen.
-Keep at least 5 meters (16 feet) away from the sharks at all times.
+Keep at least 5 meters (16 feet) away from the sharks.

-You grab a mask and snorkel and put on your life jacket before joining other tourists.
+You grab a mask and snorkel.
+You put on your life jacket and join the other tourists.
 You hop aboard a large, thin canoe.
-The captain paddles out from shore, leading a long line of canoes.
+The captain paddles out from shore, leading a line of canoes.

 The boat captains toss handfuls of shrimps from buckets into the sea.
 Soon you see what you’ve been hoping for.
-Through the clear waters, you see the biggest fish in the ocean: whale sharks.
+You see them.
+The biggest fish in the ocean—whale sharks.

 Tourists learn about whale sharks before diving in to swim with them.